Areas of market consolidation near the resistance and support levels and how to use them in trade.

 EUR/USD also has two other nicknames such as the Euro and Fiber.
 The name Euro is quite simple when there are two opinions why the name Fiber appeared.
 Someone supposes the currency got it because of the GBP/USD pair that is called Cable.
 It is like traders made an upgrade of the old telecommunications cable that was used to connect the UK and the US to a newer fiber cable.
 Others decided that the Fiber name appeared because the Eurozone has the best optical fiber network in the world.

 The Fiber belongs to the group of “Majors”, that also includes another six pairs such as GBP/USD, USD/JPY, AUD/USD, USD/CHF, NZD/USD and USD/CAD.

 The power of the pair is incredible.
 The US dollar is the most traded and widely held currency, the euro is the second most popular currency in the world.
 The EUR/USD covers two main economies: European and American, so it has more than half of the total trading volume in the world on the Forex market.

 So let’s move to the key factors.

 The first factor is sessions.
-Traders should know when the pair can have the most volatility and when it is nearly not traded.
+Traders should know when the pair can have the highest volatility and when it is nearly not traded.
 Usually, the pair is slightly traded during an Asian session because the most important economic data and events for EUR/USD are released in European or US sessions.
-The activity slows down at noon when traders have lunch and rises again later as a US session starts.
+The activity slows down at noon when traders have lunch and rises again later as the US session starts.
 Liquidity leaves the market again at 5:00 GMT when traders in Europe close out their positions.

 Institutions and personalities